 - Complete a Master Promissory Note (MPN).

-- Complete a Loan Start application through your Cruiser Account
+- Submit an electronic Loan Start application through Ocean Connect.

 You must be registered in an active Degree-Seeking program at Ocean County College and in a minimum of 6 credits to be eligible to apply for a student loan.
 You may wish to contact the Ocean County College Financial Aid Office on (732) 255-0400 or via email at email@example.com to ensure you meet loan eligibility requirements.